goizueta/revisit-reject/README.md

-# Charters for Pivotal Tracker
+# Revisit<-Reject for Pivotal Tracker

-This Chrome extension for Pivotal Tracker makes it very easy to see which of your stories are labeled as charters.
+This Chrome extension for Pivotal Tracker replaces the harsh-sounding "Reject" button with a "Revisit" button.

-Any of story with a label that contains the string 'charter' will be displayed with a rocketship icon.
+All Reject buttons are now displayed as Revisit buttons.

 ## License